-BIGInfo describes the structure of the BIS, telling devices how many BISes it contains and where to find them, but that is just the practical information.
-It doesn't provide any information about what is in the broadcast Audio Stream.
+BIGInfo describes the structure of the BIG, telling devices how many BISes it contains and where to find them, but that is just the practical information about the fact that they exist.
+It doesn't provide any information about what is in the broadcast Audio Stream, or how the different BISes are related to each other.
 The BASE provides that detail, telling devices what audio information is contained in each of the BISes and how it is configured.
-Where more than one Broadcaster is within range, that's vital if a receiver is going to be able to choose which one it listens to.
-The BASE consists of three levels of information, as shown in Figure 4.38.
-We will revisit this in more detail when we look at how to set up a Broadcast Stream.
+Where more than one Broadcast Source is within range, that's vital if a receiver is going to be able to choose which one it listens to.
+The BASE consists of three levels of information, as shown in Figure 4.39.
+We will revisit this in more detail when we look at how to set up a Broadcast Stream in Chapter 8.

-Figure 4.38 Simplified BASE structure
+Figure 4.39 Simplified BASE structure